wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _Other Dames screw up their noses, knowing what Farton smells like_

-D2: this is all well and good, but without blue shadow, we're all going to turn into men.
+Beatrice: this is all well and good, but without blue shadow, we're all going to turn into men.

 TRAGEDY

-D1: _addressing one of the Damebots_ Damebot... how do you make blue eyeshadow?
+Florence: _addressing one of the Damebots_ Damebot... how do you make blue eyeshadow?

 Damebot: It is made from Derbyshire Spar, commonly known as Blue John

-D2: Ooooh, Blue John, I'd like to meet him!
+Beatrice: Ooooh, Blue John, I'd like to meet him!

 D3: Quiet, Beatrice...
 Where do we find Blue John?